BillRagsdale/Matrix-Forth-Wordset/README.md

 # Matrix-Forth-Wordset
 Matrix wordset for Forth,  still under rapid evolution This wordset is buit on Win32Forth.
-It is rapidly evolving.
+The mostrecent release as of July 9, 2021 is Matrix Two-J.f It is rapidly evolving.
 The  Matrix.f file works and is useful.
 More will be following.
 See the accompanying PowerPoint file.